HideCM/Easy-Spin-2-Win/Readme.md

-###### Release notes for updates can be found [in the comments](https://gist.github.com/chrisgannon/1afba5c07faeb9947a2e84d987200e3e#gistcomment-1823757)
-###### FAQs can be found here [here](https://codecanyon.net/item/spin2win-wheel-spin-it-2-win-it/16337656/support)

-## Documentation for Spin2Win Wheel by Chris Gannon
+## Documentation for Easy Spin 2 Win Wheel by HideCM
-### Built using Scalable Vector Graphics Spin2Win Wheel is a responsive, flexible, customisable, resolution independent spin wheel game whose outcomes you control.
+### Built using Scalable Vector Graphics Easy Spin 2 Win Wheel is a responsive, flexible, customisable, resolution independent spin wheel game whose outcomes you control.

 Spin results, prizes, win/lose, number of spins, custom data and more can be controlled using JSON data.
-You can set the winning probabilty for each segment and customise the look and feel of Spin2Win Wheel to bring it in line with your brand or color scheme - it even has an anti-cheat mechanism to prevent players placing the wheel on a chosen segment.
+You can set the winning probabilty for each segment and customise the look and feel of Easy Spin 2 Win Wheel to bring it in line with your brand or color scheme - it even has an anti-cheat mechanism to prevent players placing the wheel on a chosen segment.

-##### You can purchase Spin2Win Wheel by Chris Gannon from CodeCanyon [here](http://codecanyon.net/item/spin2win-wheel-spin-it-2-win-it/16337656?ref=chrisgannon)
+##### You can purchase Easy Spin 2 Win Wheel by Chris Gannon from CodeCanyon [here](http://codecanyon.net/item/Easy Spin 2 Win-wheel-spin-it-2-win-it/16337656?ref=chrisgannon)